home-assistant/addons/deconz/README.md

 up with the same firmware version as before you started the upgrade, consider unplugging the other sticks and try again.

+If that is still not working, try [upgrading the firmware manually][manual-upgrade].

 ## Advanced debug output control

 Hidden controls are added to the add-on to allow control over the debug